 A canning lid is put onto a clean, filled jar and a ring is screwed on finger tip tight.
 Each jar is carefully placed into the hot water.

-Water is brought to boiling, the canning lid is put on and the heat reduced to medium to continue the boiling.
+Water needs to be 1-2" above the jars and brought to boiling.
+Pu the canning lid on and reduce the heat to medium to continue the boiling.